decawas/mcmodman/README.md

 # mc-server-mod-updater

-a utility that can update minecraft server mods
+a pacman style mod manager for minecraft